Beacon-Heart/Heart_Beacon/README.md

 #mBridge #CBDC #worldbank #IMF #BIS #cryptocurrency #davos #Texas et al gold backed currency

-INVENTION TYPE: An invention may be an improvement to an existing invention, idea, product.
+INVENTION TYPE: An invention may be an improvement to an existing invention.
 USPTO 13/573,002's basis for invention is US Army CECOM Communication - Electronics Command's "Greatest Invention" a system of systems structured data digital dashboard geo-temporal - spatial synchronization, standardization program matching brevity codes to symbols, symbol sets critical for A.I.
-Artificial Intelligence man - machine interface that has had many names over the decade used for OOTW Operations Other Than War following a German Army suggestion circa 2003.
+Artificial Intelligence man - machine interface used for OOTW Operations Other Than War following a German Army suggestion circa 2003.

 Foundation Tech trinity: